centrapay/centrapay-docs/content/guides/merchant-integration-barcode-flow.md

 	Note over Patron: ✅ Display Successful Payment
 ```

-1. The Patron presents a Barcode for the POS to scan.
+1. The patron presents a Barcode for the POS to scan.
 2. The POS [creates a Centrapay Payment Request](https://docs.centrapay.com/api/payment-requests#create-a-payment-request) with the Barcode.

     ```bash [Request]